crlsierra/radiocarbon2017/_pages/logistics.markdown

 The city of Jena has a very good public transportation system.
 Please consult the following link to plane your commute
 <a href="https://www.nahverkehr-jena.de/"><i class="fa fa-bus" aria-hidden="true"></i></a>

-The closest bus station to the Max Plnack Institute for Biogeochemistry is **Beutenberg Campus**.
+The closest bus station to the Max Planck Institute for Biogeochemistry is **Beutenberg Campus**.
 When you get off the bus, walk in the direction oposite to the trafic lights.
 You will find Hans-Knöll-Strasse, go up the hill, and at the very end of the street you will find the building with the round tower where the Institute is located.
 Here is a map of the campus: